Dprof-code/the-complete-javascript-course/01-Fundamentals-Part-1/README.md

 # The Complete JavaScript Course - 01 - Fundamentals - Part - 1

-This contains all the topics I learnt in this section.
+This contains some topics I learnt in this section.

 ## Table of contents